ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 like rotate their public key or add a new device to their account, or even conceal the exact number of users their application has overall. -->

+# Implementation Guidance

+Fundamentally, KT can be thought of as guaranteeing that all the users of a service agree on the contents of a key-value database.
+Using this guarantee, that all users agree on a set of keys and values, to authenticate the relationship between end-user identities and the end-users of a communication service takes special care.
+Critically, in order to authenticate an end-user identity, it must be both *unique* and *user-visible*.
+However, what exactly constitutes a unique and user-visible identifier varies greatly from application to application.

+Consider, for example, a communication service where users are uniquely identified by a fixed username, but KT has been deployed using an internal UUID as the lookup key.
+While the UUID might be unique, it is not user-visible.
+When a user attempts to lookup a contact by username, the service operator must translate the username into its UUID.
+Since this mapping (from username to UUID) is unauthenticated, the service operator can manipulate it to eavesdrop on conversations by returning the UUID for an account that it controls.
+From a security perspective, this is equivalent to not using KT at all.
+An example of this kind of application would be email.

+However in other applications, the use of internal UUIDs in KT may be appropriate.
+For example, many applications don't have this type of fixed username and instead use their UI (underpinned internally by a UUID) to indicate to users whether a conversation is with a new person or someone they've previously contacted.
+The fact that the UI behaves in this way makes the UUID a user-visible identifer, even if a user may not be able to actually see it written out.
+An example of this kind of application would be Slack.

+A **primary end-user identity** is one that is unique, user-visible, and unable to change.
+(Or equivalently, if it changes, it appears in the application UI as a new conversation with a new user.)
+A primary end-user identity should always be a lookup key in KT, with the end-user's public keys as the associated value.

+A **secondary end-user identity** is one that is unique, user-visible, and able to change without being interpreted as a different account due to its association with a primary identity.
+Examples of this type of identity include phone numbers, or most usernames.
+These identities are used solely for initial user discovery, in which they're converted to a primary identity that's used by the application from then on.
+A secondary end-user identity should be a lookup key in KT, for the purpose of authenticating user discovery, with the primary end-user identity as the associated value.

+While likely helpful to most common applications, the distinction between handling primary and secondary identities is not a hard-and-fast rule.
+Applications must be careful to ensure they fully capture the semantics of identity in their application with the key-value structure they put in KT.

 # IANA Considerations

 This document has no IANA actions.